We all expect to be treated fairly and equitably at work.

 Using a top contingency employment attorney for your case is an important decision.
-The experienced Los Angeles employment attorneys at Kingsley & Kingsley have nearly four decades of experience helping individuals stand up and fight against unfair treatment at work.
+The experienced Los Angeles employment attorneys at Kingsley and Kingsley Employment Lawyers have nearly four decades of experience helping individuals stand up and fight against unfair treatment at work.

 Employment law may seem simple, but the devil is in the details.
 Let an attorney at Kingsley and Kingsley Employment Lawyers answer your pressing questions via a free consultation.
 The consultation is 100% free and there is no pressure whatsoever to hire.

-Be it sexual harassment, discrimination, wage and hour issues, or wrongful termination, Kingsley and Kingsley attorneys have the knowledge, experience and resources to help you get the information you need and, if necessary, fight on your behalf to help you secure maximum compensation for your losses.
+Be it sexual harassment, discrimination, wage and hour issues, or wrongful termination, attorneys at Kingsley and Kingsley Employment Lawyers have the knowledge, experience and resources to help you get the information you need and, if necessary, fight on your behalf to help you secure maximum compensation for your losses.

 Their no-win-no-fee guarantee helps ensure that you won't pay any fees unless we recover compensation for you.
 Call us at (818) 990-8300 to schedule your free consultation and comprehensive case evaluation.